-Kate is currently a postdoctoral research associate in the Department of Public Health, Policy and Systems at the University of Liverpool.
+Kate Mason is currently a postdoctoral research associate in the Department of Public Health, Policy and Systems at the University of Liverpool.
 She has broad research interests in social and geographical health inequalities, and applying quantitative methods to understand how individual, social and environmental factors combine to influence physical and mental health.
 Kate recently completed her PhD in Epidemiology at the London School of Hygiene and Tropical Medicine, focussing on how neighbourhood built environments influence obesity-related outcomes in the UK, examining in particular how this might vary for different people and in different places.
 Her current research examines the impact of local and national social, economic and welfare policies on child health inequalities.
 Kate previously lived and worked in Melbourne, contributing to Australian research on housing and health, and since then has continued to collaborate with CRE leads Professors Bentley and Baker.

 Dr Melanie Andersen

 Dr Melanie Andersen is a Research Fellow at the School of Population Health at UNSW Sydney and an Honorary Research Fellow at The George Institute for Global Health.
 Melanie is a mixed methods researcher with expertise in the social and environmental determinants of health across the life course and a special interest in housing.
 Much of Melanie’s work involves working in partnership with Aboriginal and Torres Strait Islander people and organisations to address community priorities.